firebolt-db/godocs/docs/sql_reference/functions-reference/date-and-time/date-add.md

 # DATE\_ADD

-Calculates a new `DATE `or `TIMESTAMP` by adding or subtracting a specified number of time units from an indicated expression.
+Calculates a new date or timestamp by adding or subtracting a specified number of time units from an indicated expression.

 ## Syntax
 {: .no_toc}